 What Tools Does FP&A Need?

 The primary challenge FP&A teams face is data collection.
-FP&A teams spend 75% of their time gathering and processing data, per the AFP survey, in part because many don't have access to source systems.
-They're still drowning in a tsunami of Excel spreadsheets, which are error-prone, often slow to process data and limit collaboration.
-Additionally, many senior executives who should draw strategic positions from FP&A insights don't trust the data or analysis enough to let it guide their decision-making.
+FP&A teams spend 75% of their time gathering and processing data, per the AFP survey, in part because many don’t have access to source systems.
+They’re still drowning in a tsunami of Excel spreadsheets, which are error-prone, often slow to process data, and limit collaboration.
+Additionally, many senior executives who should draw strategic positions from FP&A insights don’t trust the data or analysis enough to let it guide their decision-making.

-NetSuite Planning and Budgeting is integrated with NetSuite ERP, so it automatically pulls accurate, up-to-the-minute information and eliminates the FP&A team's dependence on spreadsheets.
+NetSuite Planning and Budgeting is integrated with NetSuite ERP, so it automatically pulls accurate, up-to-the-minute information and eliminates the FP&A team’s dependence on spreadsheets.
 Since all this data is in one place and visible to everyone who needs it, there are no concerns about looking at outdated data or reports.
-This accessibility boosts collaboration and accountability, making it easier to get meaningful input and facilitating company-wide and departmental planning.
+This accessibility boosts collaboration and accountability, making it easier to get meaningful input and facilitating companywide and departmental planning.
+Features of NetSuite Planning and Budgeting include revenue and expense modeling, approval workflows, and management reporting.
+The solution also offers powerful predictive planning that uses historical data and industry-specific statistical models to predict future results, improving the accuracy of forecasts.

-For more information on planning and budgeting, download the ebook, High Impact Planning and Budgeting for all Types of Growth(opens in a new tab) and a Scenario Planning Template.
+For more information on planning and budgeting, download the ebook, High Impact Planning and Budgeting for all Types of Growth (opens in new tab) and a Scenario Planning Template (opens in new tab).

 Financial Planning & Analysis FAQs